danii1/coinstore/README.md

 ```

 ## Deploying to server
-This guide focuses on minimal single server setup which is appropriate to small scale webstore, it's short, and takes only 5-10 minutes deploy website.
+This guide focuses on minimal single server setup which is appropriate for small scale webstore, it's short, and takes about 10-15 minutes to deploy website.
 Scalability, replication, backups, load balancing are out of the scope of this article.
 Guide should work for any Debian/Ubuntu 12.04 or higher distributions.

 ### Server requirements
 You will need at least 512MB RAM on server, other characteristics is less important, but having faster CPU will help if you planning to host large site, large disk space come in handy if you are selling digital items such as music, ebooks, games and hosting them on the same server.
 If you need recommendation on chosing VPS providers, I had good experience with [Linode](https://www.linode.com/?r=cb553d9cb7d8dd8f836c748b9f5c690c3f549bbe) and [Digital Ocean](https://www.digitalocean.com/?refcode=7679e1b32f02), both are great and have competitive pricing.